trulabs/labs-truphone-cascades-test/README.md

 The CLI supports two additional commands, call cli-setting.

-'call' lets you call other scripts so that you can create a hierarcy or common set of scripts to build up larger functional tests from smaller, more manageable, scripts.
+'call' lets you call other scripts so that you can create a hierarchy or common set of scripts to build up larger functional tests from smaller, more manageable, scripts.